espanso/espanso/SECURITY.md

-> TODO: this document is relative to version 1 and will be updated soon for changes introduced in version 2
->
-> Despite significant architectural differences, the following points are still a good approximation of the internals.

 # Security

 Espanso has always been designed with a strong focus on security.
 In the following section, there is an overview of the critical security components.